Orphan Care Projects

-WHFC is excited to partner with five orphanages in Shanxi Province!
-This program will expand our efforts to improve the lives of orphaned and abandoned children in China through adoption and orphan care.
+WHFC is excited to partner with several orphanages throughout China!
+This program expands our efforts to improve the lives of orphaned and abandoned children in China through adoption and orphan care.

 We recently sent a team to identify the children in need of adoption and how to improve conditions and care for every child who lives there.
 All the children have minor to significant special needs, and some need long-term care.
 Help us make an immediate impact in caring for every child who lives in our partner orphanages.
 There is an urgent need for medicines, baby care items and toys.
 Your donation today will help us provide for these vulnerable children.

 Hogars are small homes licensed to care for orphaned and abandoned children.
 Most are privately run and receive no government funding.
 Hogars have been catastrophically affected by the suspension of international adoption, fees from which were used to cover basic child care, staff salaries and operating expenses.
 As a result, more than half of these homes have closed.
 Those remaining open, compelled to care for many more children, face a similar fate without new sources of funding.

 We fund two well-run hogars in Guatemala City: Hogar Luz De Fatima and Hogar Luz De Maria.
 Directors work around the clock seeking the resources and support required to keep their homes running.
 Often the only help they receive are occasional donations of food, clothing and volunteer time to help with the children.

 Hogar Luz De Fatima - Attorney Barbara Colfino Vides, Director